 France’s south-eastern region offers a broad and diverse range of projects involving improvements and developments to the existing transport offering, which include rail, regional and urban projects.

 Systra is present across all of these projects, whether it is during the preliminary research phase (the new Provence-Côte d’Azur line, the Nîmes tramway, etc.), as project manager (extension to the Lyon metro, upgrading of the Saint Gervais–Vallorcine line, etc.), head of the project management consortium in a public-private partnership (Nîmes-Montpellier bypass) or as delegated infrastructure manager (management of operation, maintenance and rail security on the East and West basins of Marseille’s Grand Port Maritime).

 Accustomed to working on complex projects, we are also present in the road tunnel market, including safety passages on the Fréjus and Chat tunnels and the tunnel on the Dijon bypass (the LINO).

 In the cable transport sector, SYSTRA is the project manager in the building consortium for the funicular project in Grasse.

 SYSTRA’s references in these regions include prestigious projects such as the Bordeaux tramway, working on all stages from commencement.
 At present we are project managers for the third phase of the project and project managers for the Medoc tram-train project in Bordeaux region.

 We assisted the contracting authority in completing the tram-train line linking Nantes and Chateaubriand, France’s longest line at 64 kilometres, for which we prepared and supervised dynamic trials.
 We also helped with preparation of the works for the Bus Rapid Transit (BRT) networks in Poitiers and Toulouse.
-And the South Europe-Atlantic high-speed line that shortens the Paris-Bordeaux route to two hours and seven minutes is still scheduled to open in July 2017.
+And the South Europe-Atlantic high-speed line that shortens the Paris-Bordeaux route to two hours and four minutes was commissioned in July 2017.